FICS Research Director, Professor, Department of Computer & Information Science & Engineering department (CISE).

 Energy-Efficient and secure analog/RF/mixed-signal circuits and systems for biomedical and IoT applications; time-domain sensing and sensor interfaces, human body communication, brain-channel communication for untethered neural implants, physical-layer security, low-power wireless and wireline techniques.

-Baibhab received the Ph.D. degree in 2022 from the Electrical and Computer Engineering Department, Purdue University, where he worked on energy-efficient sensing and communication techniques.
+Baibhab received their Ph.D. degree in 2022 from the Electrical and Computer Engineering Department, at Purdue University, where he worked on energy-efficient sensing and communication techniques.
 His industry experience includes two years as a digital design engineer/senior digital design engineer at Intel and one year as a R&D Engineer at Tejas Networks, India.
 He is the recipient of the Andrews and Bilsland Fellowships at Purdue University, along with multiple best paper awards including CICC 2019, CICC 2021, HOST 2018 and HOST 2019.
 He is a member of the IEEE, and has served as a primary reviewer for IEEE/ACM journals including JSSC, TCAS-I, TBIOCAS, TVLSI, IOT-J, TDSC, SSCL, TCAS-II, MWCL, IEEE ACCESS, TMC and JETC, and IEEE conferences including ISCAS, VLSID and EMBC.
-He is currently serving as an associate editor in the RFID section and a guest editor in the Antennas Array section for the Frontiers in Antennas and Propagation.
+He is currently an associate editor in the RFID section and a guest editor in the Antennas Array section for the Frontiers in Antennas and Propagation.